What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Pluto will briefly re-enter your sign for one final time in our lifetime from September 1 to November 19, making that period of three months another auspicious time for you, Capricorn.
 You may view it as your coming-of-age moment, where most of the efforts you invested in the past sixteen years (Pluto’s been in Capricorn ever since 2008) start to come to fruition.
 You may also find yourself more revolutionary than usual during the final quarter of this year — you’ll be highlighting ways to liberate people from systemic oppression, largely because that’s what this final chapter of Pluto in Capricorn is about on a global level.

-We end the year similarly to the way we started this year — with a Capricorn New Moon, occurring on December 30.
-By this time Pluto will have re-entered Aquarius and will remain in your money sector for the next twenty years.
+We end the year similarly to the way we started this year — with a Capricorn new moon, occurring on December 30.
+By this time Pluto will have re-entered Aquarius and will remain in your money sector for the next 20 years.
 The more you can practice the art of healthy detachment from needing to control your life circumstances, the more peaceful you’ll feel.

 AdvertisementADVERTISEMENT